defdefred/control-characters/README.md

 31 hello␟ hello
 127hello␡ hello
 ```
 Quite any character can be managed by "consealing" in `.vimrc`.
-Only 0 and 10 are not working.
+10 is not working.
+0 is not working from .vimrc but OK from vim command line (https://github.com/vim/vim/issues/8754).
 You can use any unicode glyphe, I choose the https://en.wikipedia.org/wiki/Control_Pictures
 ```
 set encoding=utf-8
 syntax match Entity "^A" conceal cchar=␁